 He made his LA Opera debut in 2014 as the Servant in Thais.
 In the same year, he also made his Los Angeles Philharmonic debut in 2014 under the baton of Gustavo Dudamel, as a soloist in Beethoven's Choral Fantasy.
 In 2015, he performed several roles in the U.S. premiere of Unsuk Chin's Alice in Wonderland with the Los Angeles Philharmonic.
 In April 2015 he also performed the leading role of Figaro in Giovanni Paisiello's 1782 adaptation of The Barber of Seville, under the baton of James Conlon, with the USC Thornton School of Music Orchestra.
 In the 2015/16 season, his LA Opera appearances included Sharpless in Madame Butterfly and Schaunard in La Boheme.

-In the summer of 2016, he will be featured in the U.S. premiere of Florian Gassmann's 1769 comedy L'Opera Seria at Wolf Trap Opera, where he will perform the role of Delirio, the librettist.
+In the summer of 2016, he was featured in the U.S. premiere of Florian Gassmann's 1769 comedy L'Opera Seria at Wolf Trap Opera, where he performed the role of Delirio, the librettist.